Kuurkuma/datakoko-website/content/en/_index.md

 +++
 date = '2025-08-07T11:09:55+02:00'
 draft = false
-title = 'Your Data Platform, Your Control' subtitle = 'Empowering small and medium businesses with custom data infrastructure and analytics solutions' tagline = 'Built for companies ready to own their data without breaking the bank' description = 'Datakoko helps SMBs build custom data platforms, optimize infrastructure costs, and deploy self-hosted analytics.
-Take control of your data without breaking the bank.'
+title = 'Without Infrastructure, Your Data Is Nothing' subtitle = 'Build the solid foundation that transforms your raw data into strategic assets' tagline = 'Deploy your data infrastructure in less than 30 days' description = 'Datakoko builds modern data infrastructure for businesses.
+Get fast, reliable data platforms deployed in under 30 days with full sovereignty and control.' intro = "You have valuable data, but without proper infrastructure, it remains untapped.
+Before any analysis, dashboards, or AI projects, you need a **reliable and performant data infrastructure**.
+That's exactly what we build for you." approach_title = "Our Approach" approach_text = "We deploy the solid technical foundation that transforms your raw data into strategic assets—**in less than 30 days**.
+We specialize in modern data platforms with a key option: installing your analytics system directly on **your own servers**, ensuring complete **data sovereignty**."
 +++

-We help small and medium-sized businesses build their own data platforms from the ground up.
-Whether you're starting from scratch or looking to optimize your existing infrastructure, we provide tailored solutions that put you in control of your data.